SaPhyoThuHtet/ai-engineering/README.md

 Steps:
 Prepare your app directory:

-Your Dash app should be in a file, e.g., app.py.
+Your Dash app should be in a file, e.g., app.py.<br>
-Create a Procfile in the same directory with the content: makefile
+Create a Procfile in the same directory with the content:<br>
-Copy code
+makefile
 web: gunicorn app:server
-Ensure you have a requirements.txt file with the required Python libraries: bash
+Ensure you have a requirements.txt file with the required Python libraries: dash gunicorn
-Copy code
-dash
-gunicorn
 Add other dependencies your app uses.